You can use the gpsscli utility to load data from a file or from the stdout of a command into Tanzu Greenplum.

 When you provide a META block, you must specify a single JSON-type COLUMNS and the FORMAT: json.
 Meta data for a file is a single text property named filename.
 GPSS does not support meta data when loading from command output.

-The FILTER parameter identifies a filter to apply to the data before it is loaded into VMware Greenplum.
+The FILTER parameter identifies a filter to apply to the data before it is loaded into Tanzu Greenplum.
 If the filter evaluates to true, GPSS loads the data.
 The data is dropped if the filter evaluates to false.
 The filter string must be a valid SQL conditional expression and may reference one or more VALUE column names.

 The ERROR_LIMIT parameter identifies the number of errors or the error percentage threshold after which GPSS should exit the load operation.